DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/content-projection.md

 }
 ```

-In `<mat-card-header`, we use the title and logo provided in our requirements.
-We accept the cardType from the parent through the @Input decorator and apply it to an enum
+In `<mat-card-header>`, we use the title and logo provided in our requirements.
+We accept the cardType from the parent through the @Input decorator and apply it to an enum for consistency.
 ## What is ng-template and ng-templateOutlet and why are they useful for our use case?

 ## What is ng-container and how can that help us?